Mond accounts for 4 TDs at No. 12 A&M routs Texas St. 41-7

 Quartney Davis had 85 yards receiving and a touchdown and Jhamon Ausbon added a touchdown catch.
 First-year starter Jashaun Corbin had 103 yards rushing with a touchdown reception and a TD run.

 Myles Jones had two of Texas A&M’s four interceptions, and the Aggies had three sacks and nine tackles for losses.
+The four interceptions were the most Texas A&M has had since 2006.

 “It was a solid first game and hopefully we’ll get a lot better,” Fisher said.